Ex-Ivory Coast leader Gbagbo wants unconditional release

 The defence has indicated that Gbagbo would like to return to Ivory Coast and possibly participate in some form in October’s presidential election.
 Gbagbo has not said whether he intends to run again for the presidency.

-Ivory Coast’s government has submitted arguments to the ICC saying Gbagbo’s possible return to the country could cause unrest and that he continues to pose a flight risk.
+Ivory Coast’s government has submitted arguments to the ICC saying Gbagbo’s possible return to the country could cause unrest.

 More in Africa